 Historians believe Las Posadas was a way to convert the Indigenous people of Mexico to Catholicism, by retelling the Christmas story as a sort of a people’s play in the middle of the streets, during the darkest nights of the year.
-For many immigrants from Latin America, and especially Mexico, it’s a way to reconnect with their most intimate traditions.

 What: Las Posadas.
 A Holiday tradition from Mexico and other parts of Latin America that reenacts the journey of Mary and Joseph to Bethlehem.
 Carolers sing as they go from a church to neighboring streets.
 After the candlelit procession, children often hit a piñata and Mexican sweet bread and hot drinks, like champurrado, are shared with participants.

 Where: Resurrection Catholic Church, 303 Stony Point Road, Santa Rosa

 When: Daily 7 p.m. until Saturday, Dec.
 25th.